 Wait a second.
-The whole reason people are told to eat fish, told to take fish oil is that the long chain omega 3 fatty acids like DHA are anti-inflammatory.
-So there must be something in the fish oil counteracting the good stuff and increasing inflammation, and it’s likely the industrial pollutants, such as PCBs d insecticides.
+The whole reason people are told to eat fish, told to take fish oil, is that the long-chain omega-3 fatty acids, like DHA, are anti-inflammatory.
+So there must be something in the fish oil counteracting the good stuff and increasing inflammation.
+And it’s likely the industrial pollutants, such as PCBs and insecticides.

-They found the same PCBs and insecticides, even in the supposedly “PBC-free” fish oil.
+They found the same PCBs and insecticides even in supposedly “PBC-free” fish oil.
 And the exact same levels of other industrial pollutants.
-The bottom-line: “This suggests that the commercial molecular distillation treatment used for removal of toxic contaminants is only effective for some of the contaminants.
-So, they conclude, that you have to balance the trade-off between risks and benefits, especially given how ineffective current fish oil treatments are at removing some of these contaminants.
+The bottom line: “This suggests that the commercial molecular distillation treatment used for removal of toxic contaminants is only effective for [some of] the…contaminants.”
+So, they conclude they have to balance the trade-off between risks and benefits—especially given how ineffective current fish oil treatments are at removing some of these contaminants.

 That’s why I recommend the algae-based DHA—a win-win for humans, so you can get the benefits without any of the risk.

 Because our oceans are so polluted, even when you buy distilled fish oil, you can’t get off the hook.

 Please consider volunteering to help out on the site.